 Route: From TH 9,240', walk up the Boren Creek Road to the mine at 11,320 feet.
 Leave the road and climb West Babcock Peak.
 Moving west, cross The Knife and summit Spiller Peak.
 Descend south to the Spiller-Burwell saddle.
 Plunge down the basin, skirt a waterfall and return to the Boren Creek Road.

-The first objective of our compatible group of five was to summit West Babcock via its face, not the couloir route.
-We walked briskly almost 3 miles up shady, crisp FS 794, the Boren Creek Road, to the sun in the upper basin, observing a golden eagle circling overhead.
-The image below shows the traverse in context as seen from the mine, 11,320'.
-Starting on the right and moving left is East Babcock, 4th Crest, Middle Babcock (high point), West Babcock with its smooth face, The Knife, the crux at the "tooth", and Spiller.
+West Babcock Peak: The first objective of our compatible group of five was to summit West Babcock via its face, not the couloir route.
+We walked briskly almost three miles up shady, crisp FSR 794, the Boren Creek Road, to the sun in the upper basin, observing a golden eagle circling overhead.
+The image below shows the traverse in context as seen from the mine, elevation 11,320 feet.
+Starting on the right and moving left is East Babcock, 4th Crest, Middle Babcock (high point), West Babcock with its smooth face, The Knife, the crux at the "tooth", and Spiller Peak.
 We slogged up the familiar incline.
 Then, keeping the straight, thin couloir coming off West to our right, we climbed a rib of stone.

 Note of Caution: In 2016, I witnessed two, 3 X 3 foot cubes of stone crack from a Babcock couloir and, gathering more boulders, bounce-fly at 60 mph down the center of the basin where I had been moments prior.
 They skidded to a halt just shy of the 4WD track.
 It was a narrow and lucky miss.
 Please be fully aware and understand this location is particularly dangerous.

-Looking down on our route, from the obvious knob, center right, we climbed the "smooth stone" face of West Babcock, favoring the west side.
+Looking down on our route, from the obvious knob, image center-right, we climbed the "smooth stone" face of West Babcock, favoring the west side.

 The pitch is actually rife with loose boulders.
 We climbed as lightly as fairies, skimming over the surface, testing holds, gaining the ridge just west of the summit.
-We were on top in under three hours from the trailhead.
+We crested West Babcock in under three hours from the trailhead.

 It is best, as always, to stay pinned to the ridge.
 When we were forced off, we usually deferred to the north and only briefly.
 John called the innumerable blocks, spires, obstacles, and sawtooths, "jiggity jaggities."
 Width varied; at times the ridge was one slender block wide, in other places, comfortable.
 There was plenty of good rock, but a substantial share of rotten as well.
 I was off-ridge to the north when a hold let go and I was flung backwards over a vertical couloir.
 I have no idea how I magically regained my position.
 For John, as leader, it was, "the ridge that never ends," but for the rest of us experienced scramblers, it was a pleasurable practice in mindfulness.
 This image shows the first serration on The Knife with Spiller in the distance.